Numbers 4:21–7:89; Judges 13:2–25; Ephesians 1:1–23

 “They will be able to handle snakes with safety, and if they drink anything poisonous, it won’t hurt them.
 They will be able to place their hands on the sick, and they will be healed.”
 (Mark 16:18)

-Many Messianic congregations pronounce the Birkat Kohanim, blessing the people assembled in their services.
+Many Messianic congregations pronounce the Birkat Kohanim, blessing those assembled in their services.

 Ultimately, the Birkat Kohanim is about experiencing intimacy with God.
 May our lives be a living testimony of this intimacy — of a people with holy hands and sanctified hearts and heads who carry with them the Presence of the God of Israel.